The child's eyes become sour. Why do my child's eyes turn sour? Causes and treatment Why children's eyes turn sour

 Stories from our readers!

 “I had chronic conjunctivitis, I suffered from it for many years.
-And then vision problems began, because I worked at a computer.
+And then vision problems began because I worked at the computer.
 On the advice of a friend, I ordered drops for myself.

-I started using them as instructed.
-Maybe because my eyesight was not running, they helped me in two weeks!
-The redness disappeared, the pain went away, I began to see better!
+I started using them as written in the instructions.
+Maybe because my vision was not too bad, they helped me within two weeks!
+The redness disappeared, the pain went away, my vision began to improve!”

 First aid

-If a child has a symptom of sour eyes, they should be thoroughly washed before a visit to the doctor.
+If a child develops a symptom of sour eyes, they must be thoroughly washed before visiting a doctor.

 For this you can use: